transcriptic/snowflake2/README.md

 Basically, this is an HTTP server with one route - `GET /id` - that returns a unique directly sortable ID.
 You boot the server with one parameter, `workerId`, and you're done.

+You can also easily use the ID generator in process:

+    import com.transcriptic.snowflake.Worker

+    val worker = new Worker(workerId)
+    worker.nextId

+And cut out the network latency.

 ## Requirements

 ### Performance